grafana/scenes/README.md

 ## Public preview

-@grafana/scenes is currently in _public preview_ phase.
+@grafana/scenes is currently in _public preview_.
 We invite everyone to play with the library.
 We welcome any feedback!

 ## Development